-Term Valu Description е .z no entry .Z Values of a variable which are not systematically missing Example: missing information on the establishment's district code .n n/a .n A variable is not available for a certain period or a certain group of establishments.
-Examples: Information on the establishment's economic activity using the WZ03 code is only available for the period 2003-2008.
+Term Value Description .z No entry .Z Values of a variable which are not systematically missing Example: missing information on the establishment's district code A variable is not available for a certain period or a certain group of establishments.
+Examples : Information on the establishment's economic activity using the WZ03 code is only available for the period 2003-2008.
 In all other years the establishments show the value .n for this variable.
 Establishments with no full-time employees with unknown qualifications show the value .n for the gross daily wage variable for this group of employees.